imgix/fontmanager/README.md

     subcommands:
         register: add fonts to the font manager
         unregister: remove fonts from the font manager
-        verify: determine whether a font is supported on the current
+        verify: determine whether a font is supported on the current platform
-        list: list the font names in the managerplatform
+        list: list the font names in the manager

     register options:
-        -s  scope for the operation (user or session)
+        -s  scope for the operation, user (default) or session

     unregister options:
-        -s  scope for the operation (user or session)
+        -s  scope for the operation, user (default) or session

     list options:
         -n  list PostScript names (default)
         -f  list font familty names
         -p  list font paths